Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 To implement this one, more work is required.
 You need to think about how the conversation might go and encode several options in **stories.yml** (forget about rules.yml for this one, rules are only for "one user message -> one bot answer" scenarios).

 Here the conversation always starts with the user asking how much they should practice.
-In all of these stories, at first the chatbot suggesting a study plan and asking if it is realistic for the user (using the action: utter_is_one_hour_five_days_realistic).
+In all of these stories, the chatbot starts with suggesting a study plan and asking if it is realistic for the user (using *action: utter_is_one_hour_five_days_realistic*).
 The user's responses can be different, and these stories tried to capture some common patterns.

-In the first story, the user chooses to go with what the chatbot suggests and hence the chatbot encourages the user.
-In the second story, what the chatbot suggests is too much for the user, so the bot asks for an alternative plan.
+In the first story, the user chooses to go with what the chatbot suggests.
+In the second story, the suggested study plan is too much for the user, so the bot asks for an alternative plan.
 In the third story, the user says something irrelevant, and the chatbot is not insisting on answering the practice plan question.

 ~~~
 stories: